-Welcome spring with Oakton’s annual Noteworthy Festival, featuring traditional recitals and concerts in the Footlik Theater.
-Join the audience and play a key role in Oakton’s music education program as the College’s talented student performers and outstanding music faculty showcase their talents.
+Welcome spring with the Noteworthy Festival, Oakton’s traditional season closer.
+Join the audience for a sparkling array of recitals and concerts in the Footlik Theater and play a role in Oakton’s music education program as the College’s student performers and outstanding music faculty showcase their talents.

 - Guitar Recital

 Fond of five-finger flicking?
 Don’t miss this musical treat, coordinated by Yale School of Music alumnus Tom Clippert.
 Featuring solos, duets, and selections from the Oakton Guitar Ensemble, this concert offers something for fans of classical and contemporary guitar music.